 How to hire Swift developers

-As you’re browsing available Swift development consultants, it can be helpful to develop a shortlist of the freelancers you may want to interview.
+As you’re browsing available Swift development consultants, it can be helpful to develop a shortlist of the contractors you may want to interview.
 You can screen profiles on criteria such as:

 - Technology fit.
 You want a Swift developer who understands what you are trying to build.

 - Developer workflow.
 It’s always a plus if a developer is already familiar with in-house collaboration tools, test suites, development methodologies, and version control systems.